Eastwesser/Goffer/README.md

 # Goffer - Telegram Bot

-Goffer is a Go-based Telegram bot that interacts with users by playing games (Rock-Paper-Scissors) and managing highscores using Redis.
+'Goffer' is a Go-based Telegram bot that interacts with users by playing games (Rock-Paper-Scissors) and managing highscores using Redis.
 This project serves as an example of how to build a simple yet functional Telegram bot with Go and Redis.

 ## Table of Contents